Timetable

 Time zone: Europe/Helsinki

-Join us for an unforgettable visit to Poro-Panuma Reindeer Farm, located in the charming village of Panuma, just under an hour’s drive from Oulu.
-This two-hour experience offers a unique opportunity to immerse yourself in the traditions of reindeer husbandry and the beauty of Lapland’s nature.
+Join us for an unforgettable visit to Poro-Panuma Reindeer Farm, located in the picturesque village of Panuma, just under an hour’s drive from Oulu.
+This excursion offers a rare chance to experience the traditions of reindeer husbandry and the natural beauty of northern Finland.
+The trip is accompanied by University of Oulu researcher Mirella Karppinen.
+Buses will pick participants up from selected hotels in Oulu city centre.

-Your adventure begins by meeting and feeding the reindeer in their natural habitat, followed by a traditional rikiajallu sleigh ride through the snowy landscape.
-Afterward, warm up with homemade pastries, hot drinks, and refreshing wild berry juice prepared by the herder family.
-Half of the tour will be outside (1 hour) and the other half indoors (1 hour).
+Your adventure begins with meeting and feeding the reindeer in their natural environment, followed by a traditional rikiajallu sleigh ride through the snowy landscape.
+Afterwards, enjoy homemade pastries, hot drinks, and refreshing wild-berry juice prepared by the herder family.
+Vegetarian, vegan, and gluten-free options are available upon request.
+Roughly half of the visit takes place outdoors (about 1 hour) and the other half indoors (about 1 hour).

-Enjoy an engaging story session with the family, complete with a slideshow illustrating the reindeer’s year-round life.
-Learn fascinating facts about reindeer care, seasonal migrations, and the cultural significance of these majestic animals.
-This is more than a visit—it’s an intimate glimpse into a way of life that has thrived for generations.
+After meeting a number of the family’s very social reindeer, you’ll hear engaging stories directly from the herder family, accompanied by a slideshow illustrating the reindeer’s year-round life.
+Learn about reindeer care, seasonal migrations, and the cultural significance of these remarkable animals.
+Much more than a farm visit, this is an intimate window into a way of life that has thrived for generations.
+Handicrafts made by the family will also be available for purchase.

-Who can join: All ages welcome (maximum participants is 60, 2 groups of up to 30 participants per tour).
+Who can join: All ages welcome (maximum 60 participants; 2 groups of up to 30 per tour)

-Duration: 4 hour per tour.
-Approximately 2 hours at the farm (plus transport time 1 hour one way).
+Duration: 4 hours per tour (approx. 2 hours at the farm + 1 hour transport each way)

 Join us for a unique Nordic experience—ice fishing on the Baltic Sea!
 This four-hour ice-fishing event on the Bothnian Bay, near the iconic Nallikari area, offers participants an opportunity to connect with the local environment, traditions, and community spirit beyond the conference halls.
 This activity is a hands-on introduction to Finland’s winter lifestyle and the aquatic ecosystems of the northern Baltic Sea.
 In addition to gaining personal ice-fishing experience and the chance to win memorable prizes, participants will learn about local fish species, safe ice practices, and traditional fishing methods under the guidance of experienced local anglers and scientists.
 While enjoying the serene beauty of the frozen landscape, you will gain insights into how fishing traditions reflect the close relationship between people and nature in northern Finland.